engrawaiszafar/FitnessHub/README.md

 [Diagrams](./docs/README.md)

 # 6. AI Disclosure:**
-I utilized AI tools to help structure my thoughts for this documentation and assist with troubleshooting and debugging code.
-Additionally, the frontend development (still ongoing) will be based on conceptual mockups generated using AI tools.
+While I am the primary developer of this application, I utilized AI tools to assist with code debugging, structuring my documentation, and generating conceptual mockups to guide the frontend design (Still ongoing).

 # 7. License

 The MIT License (MIT)